Frogbit Facts, Care, Planting, & Hardiness (Hydrocharis morsus-ranae)

 How to Plant Common Frogbit:

 Planting frog-bit is particularly easy.
 Separated stolons or a single rosette of leaves, can be added to a pond in late April.
-Since frog-bit is mostly free-floating, aquatic baskets or pots are not necessary.
+Since frog-bit is a mostly free-floating plant, aquatic baskets or pots are not necessary.
 However, European frog-bit does best when there are areas of shallow water where it can attach itself to the pond perimeter.
 It is possible to grow a purely free-floating plant, but it will be less robust.
 If growing from seeds, sow them into very shallow water.
 The soil should be primarily composed of organic substrates, as European frog-pit does not do well in clay or aseptic tanks.

 How to Care for Common Frogbit:

 European frog-bit requires regular pruning to maintain the biodiversity of your garden.
 It can easily out-compete other aquatic plant species and dominate an entire pond in a short period of time.
 Trimming of the thick mats also minimizes the negative effect of fish mobility.
 Their roots can reach depths of 50 cm (19.6 in) so careful surveillance is necessary if kept with koi or goldfish.